yermachello/icons-for-fifine-d6-stream-controller/README.md

 ## 🗃️ How to use it with Fifine D6?
 1. Download the pack and place it wherever you want
-2. Open Fifine Control Deck and then click on your desired button, then click on a cog below, context menu appears and then choose "Select Local File"
+2. Open Fifine Control Deck and then click on your desired button, then click on a cog below and choose "Select Local File" in context menu
 3. Search images in the explorer window using asterisks like `*folder*`
 4. Done ✨